-NOAA’s Office of Response and Restoration, a leader in providing scientific information in response to marine pollution, has scheduled a Science of Oil Spills (SOS) class for the week of March 3-7, 2014, at NOAA’s Gulf of Mexico Disaster Response Center in Mobile, Ala.
+NOAA‘s Office of Response and Restoration, a leader in providing scientific information in response to marine pollution, has scheduled Science of Oil Spills (SOS) classes in two locations in spring 2016:

 SOS classes help spill responders increase their understanding of oil spill science when analyzing spills and making risk-based decisions.
 They are designed for new and mid-level spill responders.

 - Fate and behavior of oil spilled in the environment.

 - An introduction to oil chemistry and toxicity.

 - A review of basic spill response options for open water and shorelines.

 - Spill case studies.